-ICOS Sweden - a part of an European research infrastructure on greenhouse gas balance
+- part of a European research infrastructure on the carbon cycle

 Deeper understanding of the driving forces of climate change requires full quantification of the greenhouse gas sinks and sources and their development.
 The mission of ICOS is to make accurate measurements of greenhouse gas fluxes and concentrations in order to allow estimation of source/sink distributions at different spatial and temporal scales, which will be of key importance to verify the effectiveness of mitigation activities.